SwapnilChaudhari/CircularList/README.md

 Android CircularList

 Features :
-- rotatation of whole circle by just putting or dragging a  anywhere on screeen
+- rotatation of whole circle by just putting or dragging a fingure anywhere on screeen (expect on child item)
 - rotate child item on touch
 - automating rolling motion of circle when user suddenly flings ( force and release fingure from screeen) it.